 - Where you live: The prices of veterinary care vary depending on where you live.
 For example, if you live in rural Nebraska, you’ll probably pay less for your insurance than someone who lives in San Francisco.

 - Your pet’s age: Older dogs and cats are more likely to run into serious health conditions than younger animals of the same breed.
 If you have an older pet, you’ll typically pay more for your insurance.

 - Your pet’s breed and size: Certain breeds are more likely to suffer genetic illnesses than others.
-For example, if you own an Abyssinian cat, you’ll pay more for your insurance than someone who owns a Bombay because Abyssinians are statistically more likely to develop retinal atrophy and periodontal disease.
-If you own a dog, expect your insurance costs to increase as your pet’s size increases — larger dogs suffer from heart and hip conditions at higher rates when compared to smaller breeds.
+For example, if you own an Abyssinian cat, you’ll pay more for your cat insurance than someone who owns a Bombay because Abyssinians are statistically more likely to develop retinal atrophy and periodontal disease.
+If you own a dog, expect your pet insurance costs to increase as your pet’s size increases — larger dogs suffer from heart and hip conditions at higher rates when compared to smaller breed dogs.

 - Your deductible and reimbursement level: When you sign onto a policy from Progressive, you’ll first choose a plan deductible.
 Your deductible is the minimum amount of money you must spend on your pet’s health in 1 year before your insurance will offer a payout.
 For example, if you have a $500 deductible and your pet incurs a $1,000 medical bill, you’d be responsible for paying the 1st $500 of this bill out-of-pocket.
 Choosing a higher deductible lowers your monthly premium.

 Your premium will also be influenced by your reimbursement percentage.
 Progressive allows you to set your own reimbursement percentage between 70% and 90%.
 Your reimbursement percentage is the percentage of your veterinary bill that Progressive will reimburse you for after meeting your deductible.
 Choosing a higher reimbursement percentage raises your monthly rate.